stanford-policylab/opp/data_readme.md

 </table>

 **Data notes**:
-- The data contain records only for citations, not warnings, so we exclude North Dakota from our analysis.
+- The data contain records only for citations, not warnings.
 - Rows represent individual citations, not stops, so we remove duplicates by grouping by the other fields.
 - The `violation` field is populated by citation codes and their descriptions.